-- The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources ASG has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
-In this analysis, only the General Fund is considered. - For the year ended September 30, 2006, ASG's unreserved fund balance of the General Fund was 10.9%, an increase of 1.2% from the prior year, which is considered as a slightly above satisfactory ratio.
+The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources ASG has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
+In this analysis, only the General Fund is considered.

+For the year ended September 30, 2007, ASG's unreserved fund balance of the General Fund was 2%, which indicates a decline from the prior year level.
+Although a positive fund balance remains, the ratio has declined to an unsatisfactory level.